A Week on Bonaire: Diving, Donkeys, and Desert Silence

 Day 2: First Dives — 1000 Steps and Hilma Hooker

 1000 Steps (there are actually about 70) descends a limestone cliff to a shore entry point with a gradual reef slope.
-Visibility was 25+ meters.
-Within 5 minutes I was face-to-face with a queen angelfish the size of a dinner plate.
+Visibility runs 25+ meters.
+Within five minutes you can be face-to-face with a queen angelfish the size of a dinner plate.
 Staghorn coral in good condition.
 A green moray eel tucked into a crevice.
 The reef starts in 3 meters of water and slopes to 30+.

-Afternoon: Hilma Hooker, a 72-meter cargo ship sunk in 1984 (drug smuggling, inevitably) that now sits upright in 30 meters of water, covered in sponges and soft corals.
-It's one of the Caribbean's best wreck dives.
-We did it from shore — swam out about 100 meters to the mooring line and descended.
+Afternoon: Hilma Hooker, a 72-meter cargo ship sunk in 1984 (drug smuggling, inevitably) that now sits upright in 30 meters of water, dressed in sponges and soft corals.
+It's one of the Caribbean's best wreck dives, and you can reach it from shore — swim out about 100 meters to the mooring line and descend.

 Dive count for the day: 3.
 Tank fills at the dive shop: US$5 each.